Ayurveda is a health care system sensitive to women’s special health needs.

 Women in peri menopause often report a variety of cognitive (thinking) and/or emotional symptoms, including fatigue, memory problems, irritability, and rapid changes in mood.
 It is difficult to precisely determine exactly which behavioural symptoms are due directly to the hormonal changes of menopause.
 Research in this area has been difficult for many reasons.
 Emotional and cognitive symptoms are so common that it is sometimes difficult in a given woman to know if they are due to menopause.
 The night sweats that may occur during peri menopause can also contribute to feelings of tiredness and fatigue, which can have an effect on mood and cognitive performance.
 Finally, many women may be experiencing other life changes during the time of peri menopause or after menopause, such as stressful life events, that may also cause emotional symptoms.

 Many women report some degree of weight gain along with menopause.
 The distribution of body fat may change, with body fat being deposited more in the waist and abdominal area than in the hips and thighs.
 Changes in skin texture, including wrinkles, may develop along with worsening of adult acne in those affected by this condition.
 Since the body continues to produce small levels of the male hormone testosterone, some women may experience some hair growth on the chin, upper lip, chest, or abdomen.

-Symptoms of menopause have been successfully treated or managed by the practitioners our clinic using Ayurvedic treatment procedures and Homeopathic remedies.
+Symptoms of menopause have been managed by the practitioners in our clinic using Ayurvedic treatment procedures and homoeopathic remedies..
 Both Ayurvedic and Homeopathic treatments are individualised and help you to evolve through the menopausal stage.
 They are tailored according to your body constitution giving you long lasting relief.
 You can use our treatments along with conventional treatment.